traugerjacob/traugerjacob.github.io/_pages/about.md

 Miscellaneous
 ======
-Outside of work, I try to stay as active by doing activies such as rock climbing and fencing.
-I am also big music fan and I enjoy playing the guitar and I am learning the piano and harmonica.
+Outside of work, I try to stay active by doing activies such as rock climbing and fencing.
+I am also big music fan where I enjoy playing the guitar and I am learning the piano and the harmonica.
 Finally, I follow Philadelphia professional sports and collegiate sports from the University of Illinois/Michigan.